My Africa Chronicles

 LET'S GET TO THE REAL ISSUE

 The horror stories about being scammed are very real and they are very sad.
-People come here to help the people, but this has little to no effect on solving the real problems.
+People come here to Africa to help the people, but this has little to no effect on solving the real problems.
 They pour money out, and they build and build and build churches, but what they should be doing is teaching the people to build for themselves.
 Like that saying, “Give a man a fish, feed him for a day.
 Teach a man to fish and feed him for a lifetime.”
-I’d like to add “feed his family” also.

 The problem in Africa is not a lack of money, this is just a symptom of a much bigger problem.
 The root of the problem is idolatry (from trusting in man) which turns into generational iniquity.
 Until this spiritual issue gets confronted and dealt with, the problems will remain.
 Leaders must repent and turn back to a first-love relationship with the Lord.

 The corruption is so severe here in Africa, the vast majority of African Christian leaders live a life of lies and manipulation.
 They look to man to provide their needs instead of looking to God….scripture says to trust in man is idolatry.
 Idolatry brings curses -->> Exodus 28 & 29, Jeremiah 17:5 “Cursed are they that put their trust in man.”
 Manipulation…is witchcraft.
 1 Samuel 15:22,23

 The people are bringing curse upon curse upon themselves out of utter desperation to just survive.
 It is much easier to ask people for help….than to cry out to God, repent, and believe Him to provide.
 The enemy has strategized these curses upon the people of Africa.
 Look at Africa….it is overladen with curses and has affected the land.